 2. Try out your mix and observe whether the paint is sucked into the fabric.
+Use a regular paint brush like this.
 Paint is too runny if it’s uncontrollably dripping all over.
 And it’s too thick if it doesn’t seem to go into the fabric and evens out the texture too much.

 3. Paint one thin layer throughout and let it dry overnight.

 4. Paint the second layer crisscrossing.
 At this this point I wet the fabric a little bit with spray bottle and used the same milk like paint mix.
 Let dry overnight.

 5. Paint once more or even twice if you prefer.
 At this point I didn’t wet the fabric any more and painted really smoothly from left to right step by step to even out the appearance.
 Once again let dry overnight.